iterative/ldb-resources/documentation/Command-summary.md

 $ ldb add 0x456FED 0x5656FED    # result: objects id 0x456FED 0x5656FED added to dataset
 ```

-2. `object_path` - any fully qualified (down to an object), or folder path in registered storage locations.
-If `object-path` is fully qualified, LDB tries to get object hashsum and match it to known objects.
-If hashsum was not seen before, LDB falls back to `INDEX` the object.
-If `object-path` is a folder, `ADD` calls `INDEX` immediately and then recursively processes indexed objects in path.
+2. `object_path` - any fully qualified (down to an object), or folder path within registered storage locations.
+If `object-path` is a folder, `ADD` calls `INDEX` to recursively process all objects in this folder.
+If `object-path` is fully qualified, `ADD` will first check if this object is already indexed, and will call `INDEX` otherwise.
+Shell GLOB patterns are supported.

-In all cases of `INDEX` involvement within `ADD`, it will fail if objects are not in default format.
+In all cases of `INDEX` involvement within `ADD`, it will fail if objects are not in the default format (one annotation file per each data objects).

 ```
 $ ldb stage ds:cats ./